About the Book

 About the Author

 A New Englander by birth, Joan Ruvinsky moved to Montreal to study physics and, later, linguistics at McGill University.
-She lives in Quebec but travels far and wide to teach yoga and meditation.
-Her work has been published in Quarry, PRISM International, The Antigonish Review, Zynergy, Poetry Canada Review, Matrix, and Rubicon.
+Joan was well known for her poetry and for her work teaching yoga and meditation.
+Her poems appeared in Quarry, PRISM International, The Antigonish Review, Zynergy, Poetry Canada Review, Matrix, and Rubicon.
+Joan died in 2016.